himankarora1/himankarora1/README.md

 </p>

 <p align="center">
-MSIS grad (Northeastern) with a B.Com background — I build full-stack products end to end, from schema to shipped UI, with a bias toward AI-assisted workflows.
+MSIS graduate from Northeastern University with a B.Com background.
+I build full-stack products end to end, from database schema to shipped UI, with a strong focus on AI-assisted development workflows.
 </p>

 ### 👤 About

 - 🎓 MS in Information Systems, Northeastern University
-- 💼 3 years building tools and dashboards at small businesses, wearing the technical hat when there wasn't one to hand off to
+- 💼 3 years of experience building tools and dashboards for small businesses, often serving as the sole technical resource
 - 📫 Reach me at [himankarora1000@gmail.com](mailto:himankarora1000@gmail.com)

 ### 🛠 Tech Stack